ibexa/documentation-developer/docs/api/public_php_api.md

 You can use it to create, read, update, manage and delete all objects available in eZ Platform: content and related objects such as Sections, Locations, Content Types, languages, etc.

-The PHP API is built on top of a layered architecture, including a persistence API that abstracts storage.
+The PHP API is built on top of a layered architecture, including a persistence SPI that abstracts storage.
 Using the API ensures your code will be forward compatible with future releases based on other storage engines.

 !!! tip